 A significant number of doctors working within psychiatry are neither consultants nor trainees.
-This group of staff is referred to as the Specialty Doctors and Associate Specialists (SAS) group.
+This group of staff is referred to as the Specialty and Specialist Doctors (SAS) group.

 In recent years an increasing number of doctors have chosen to become SAS Doctors rather than enter higher specialty training.